 Here is a handy-dandy list of Quinn’s and the Democrat’s major failures:

-- Illinois has the worst funded teachers pension
+- The state also has the worst funded teachers pensions in the country.

-- Illinois ranks as 49th worst debtor state
+- Illinois ranks as the 49th worst debtor state in the nation.

-- Illinois Ranks as the 48th worst state for business
+- Illinois was ranked the 48th worst state for business.

 Way to go Illinois, that’s quite an accomplishment.